montimaj/az-hydro/azhydro/README.md

   Pinal, Yuma, Willcox, Safford, Lower Gila, Harquahala, Tucson, McMullen, Hualapai) all have `cf_sum >> 5` so they pass the gate.
   Volume preserved (only routing changes; phantom Irr → NonIrr).
-- **Peak-year crop+urban edge halo** (1951–1957 and 1970–1980):
+- **Peak-year crop+urban edge dilation** (1951–1957 and 1970–1980):
   pixels NOT in the cf>0 mask but immediately adjacent (1- or 2-cell dilation) to high-cf cropland, AND with AGRI > 0.10, are added to the retention mask.
 CDL/IrrMapper at peak years under-maps field-edge ag at 2 km resolution.
-Symmetric urban-edge halo (uf > 0.30 core, URBAN > 0.30 filter) extends retention at metro-fringe pixels.
-Halo pixels also get the basin-MAX wd lift so density-ratio routes them as basin-typical ag wells.
+Symmetric urban-edge dilation (uf > 0.30 core, URBAN > 0.30 filter) extends retention at metro-fringe pixels.
+Dilated pixels also get the basin-MAX wd lift so density-ratio routes them as basin-typical ag wells.
 Lifts peak-year totals by 0.5–0.7 MAF without touching non-peak years.